-(Open to all): Focusing on long held, deeply relaxing, “stretching” seated poses combined with attention to the breath, Yin Yoga goes deep into the connective tissues (bones, Joints, fascia) with emphasis on the hips, pelvis and lower back.
-Benefits include greater range of motion & flexibility, improved circulation, deeper relaxation & release of tension.
+(Open to all): Focusing on long-held, deeply relaxing, “stretching” seated poses combined with attention to the breath, Yin Yoga goes deep into the connective tissues (bones, joints, fascia) with emphasis on the hips, pelvis, and lower back.
+Benefits include a greater range of motion & flexibility, improved circulation, deeper relaxation & release of tension.
 In “yin” yoga the pose is typically held for 3 to 5 min, allowing for deep tissue opening.

 (Intermediate/Advanced): Explore and refine foundational yoga asana at a deeper level.
-Ability to perform multiple sun salutations will enhance your experience.
-Asana are held longer to increase strength & endurance.
+The ability to perform multiple sun salutations will enhance your experience.
+Asana poses are held longer to increase strength & endurance.
 Practices include pranayama, meditation, vinyasa krama, balancing postures, intro to inversions & deeper exploration of yoga philosophy.
 Students have the opportunity to use their intuition as they explore limitations & boundaries.